andrew/ultimate-awesome/README.md

 - [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.
+- [awesome-crypto](https://github.com/Helmi/awesome-crypto) - An Awesome List About Everything Crypto Currency.
 - [Awesome-Multi-Camera-Network](https://github.com/Jason-cs18/Awesome-Multi-Camera-Network) - Multi-camera Network research resources.
 - [awesome-kgc-tools](https://github.com/kg-construct/awesome-kgc-tools) - Links and description of Knowledge Graphs Construction Tools.
 - [awesome-api-management-tools](https://github.com/mailtoharshit/awesome-api-management-tools) - Curated List of all your need managing api in your org, in an awesome fashion.
 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
+- [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).
 - [awesome-python-re](https://github.com/Svenskithesource/awesome-python-re) - A curated list of awesome Python reverse engineering libraries, tools and resources.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
 - [awesome-redmine](https://github.com/alexandermeindl/awesome-redmine) - A curated list of awesome Redmine tools, plugins, themes and services.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-agent-runtime-security](https://github.com/bureado/awesome-agent-runtime-security) - Learning something new about runtime security for agents.
+- [student-gpt-tools](https://github.com/bydeng01/student-gpt-tools) - AI tools collection for students and researchers. 学生和研究人员的AI工具合集。विद्यार्थियों और शोधकर्ताओं के लिए एआई टूल्स संग्रह।.
 - [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-kurds](https://github.com/devs-krd/awesome-kurds) - A curated list of awesome Kurds.
+- [awesome-postgresql](https://github.com/devton/awesome-postgresql) - A curated list of awesome PostgreSQL tools, scripts, slides, and short examples. inspired by the other awesome lists.
 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
 - [awesome-hk-open-source](https://github.com/hkgos/awesome-hk-open-source) - 收集香港開發者的Open Source.
 - [awesome-maplestory](https://github.com/MapleStoryUnity/awesome-maplestory) - A curated list of awesome MapleStory emulators, libraries and software.
 - [awesome-openstack](https://github.com/ramitsurana/awesome-openstack) - A curated list for awesome openstack links :cloud::cloud:.
 - [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language and speech technologies.
-- [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
 - [awesome-hexo-plugins](https://github.com/TenviLi/awesome-hexo-plugins) - 🆒A curated list of awesome plugins related to Hexo.
 - [typedb-awesome](https://github.com/typedb/typedb-awesome) - A curated list of awesome TypeDB frameworks libraries, software and resources.